fahimar/Code-Tricks/README.md

 # git-github_Code-Container
-This is a tutorial purpose.
+This is for tutorial purpose.